jhudson8/golang-chat-example/README.md

 > /leave
 ```

-Note: you won't get any messages unless you connet with multiple clients (messages won't be echoed to sender).
+Note: you won't get any messages unless you connect with multiple clients (messages won't be echoed to sender).
 You won't hear any activity if you are anonymous so you muse use ```/user {username}```.

 Client messages are commands just like server messages.
 You will see